zebraKat/YoutubeAlbumInstaller/readme.md

 pip install selenium <br>
 pip install pytube <br>

+if you're on arch linux and you yay install python-selenium. makes sure to yay install selenium-manager. for some reason they didn't add it as a dependency.

 edit PlaylistURL variable to the link of the playlist \n then run the file.
 EZ